Bad Credit Loans Montreal

 Bad Credit Mortgages

 One of the most in-demand credit products, not just for those with bad credit, but borrowers in general is, of course, the mortgage.
 With the introduction of the OSFI mortgage stress-test and the decline of affordable housing in Canada, it’s becoming difficult for potential homeowners of any credit status to afford a typical mortgage.
 However, this is especially true for those with bad credit.
 Since mortgages can be extremely expensive, many prime lenders, such as banks, are making their lending process far more strict.
-In fact, as of 2018, the minimum credit score required for approval from a prime lender will be 600 for mortgages under $1-million.
+In fact, on average, the minimum credit score required for approval from a prime lender will be 600 for mortgages under $1-million.
 This, in turn, has caused an increase in business for subprime lenders, such as trust companies and private businesses.
 Since these institutions specialize in clients with poor credit, if your credit score is below 600, you can try applying with a subprime lender for your mortgage needs.

 Look here to learn how to buy a house in Canada with bad credit.